Modal analysis of a domain decomposition method for Maxwell's equations in a waveguide: Modal decomposition in a waveguide

-This time, the expression does depend on the sign of $\beta$.
-Yet, since modes are solutions to the eigenvalues problem, the profiles $\widehat{\bfE}^{\rm TM,\pm}_i$ are defined up to a (non-zero) multiplicative constant.
-As a consequence, we can choose
+Here the transverse components do depend on the sign of $\beta_i^{\rm TM}$.
+However, the modal profiles are defined only up to a non-zero multiplicative constant.
+We can therefore choose $\widehat{\bfE}^{\rm TM,+}_i$ and $\widehat{\bfE}^{\rm TM,-}_i$ so that their transverse components coincide, and thus